 The above empirical method comparison provides relative performance among the methods.
 However, a verification method was needed to help determine which of the empirical methods produced BI estimates that were closest to actual BI.
 The primary method used for this verification relies on comparing typical wastewater parameter concentrations in selected basin outlets versus flow rate.
-This verification method relies on the theory that, for a given fixed intrusion rate of infiltrating groundwater, the percentage of actual wastewater out of the basin will be at its lowest during the minimum night-time flow period (i.e. when little wastewater is produced, leaving a higher fraction of groundwater in the sewer).
-Conversely, as wastewater production rises during the day, its fraction of the overall flow will increase.
+This verification method relies on the assumption that, for a given fixed rate of infiltrating groundwater, the fraction of WWP out of the basin will be at its lowest during the minimum night-time flow period (i.e. when little wastewater is produced, leaving a higher fraction of groundwater in the sewer).
+Conversely, as WWP rises during the day, its fraction of the overall flow will increase.
 The simple mathematical model of this relationship is depicted below.
 Any consistent units of flow and concentration can be used in the following relationship.